What Is First Input Delay and How to Improve It

 Why Is First Input Delay Important?

 One of the factors that can affect the impression of a website is the first input delay.
-It is of the Core Web Vitals metrics, along with the Largest Contentful Paint (LCP) and Cumulative Layout Shift (CSL), and the upcoming Interaction to Next Paint (INP).
+It is of the Core Web Vitals metrics, along with the Largest Contentful Paint (LCP), Cumulative Layout Shift (CSL), and the Interaction to Next Paint (INP).

-With Core Web Vitals, you can measure your page performance as well as investigate a provided report to help you improve your site’s performance.
+With Core Web Vitals, you can measure your page performance as well as investigate a provided report to help you improve your site and put it on the top of the search engines.

 Furthermore, those metrics impact user experience and a website’s ranking, affecting your search engine optimization (SEO) efforts.
 Page speed is one of the main Google ranking factors.